-The Central Coast is an excellent destination for a day trip, weekend away or holidays.
+There are SO MANY Central Coast kids activities, things that the whole family will enjoy so this area makes an excellent destination for a day trip, weekend away or holidays.

-No matter how old your kids are, the activities for families on the Central Coast are endless.
+No matter how old your kids are, the family activities on the Central Coast are endless.

 From Brooklyn to the south end of Lake Macquarie, this coastal region has unspoilt national parks, beautiful beaches, lush forests, tranquil villages, vibrant local markets, trendy cafes, terrific playgrounds, family friendly restaurants and a range of accommodation that suit all type of budgets.

 By Mireia Garriga Seguranyes

 It wasn’t easy to put together the best 10 things to do with kids on the Central Coast because it has so much to offer!

 There are plenty of budget friendly suggestions here, lots of things to do including some free ones.

 “Fun starts here!” says the official visitor guide of the Central Coast and it’s 100% correct.